containeroo/cloudflare-operator/docs/content/core_concept.md

 ### Self-Healing

-The `Zone` controller reconcile itself in the given interval if an error occurs.
+The `Zone` controller reconcile itself at the given interval if an error occurs.
 See following table:

 | error                                                | interval |
 | :--------------------------------------------------- | :------- |